TASEmulators/BizHawk/README.md

 Win7 is supported from SP1, Win8 is supported from 8.1, and Win10 is supported from 1709 "Redstone 3", following [Microsoft's support lifecycle](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).

+A "backport" release, [1.13.2](https://github.com/TASVideos/BizHawk/releases/tag/1.13.2), is available for Windows XP and 32-bit users.
+Being in the 1.x series, many bugs remain and features are missing.

 ### GNU+Linux and macOS

 Install BizHawk with your distro's package manager.
 The package name is given on each button below, and some buttons are links.
 For the changelog, [see TASVideos here](http://tasvideos.org/Bizhawk/ReleaseHistory.html).